 Sufficient data have been obtained to demonstrate that silver sulfadiazine will inhibit bacteria that are resistant to other antimicrobial agents and that the compound is superior to sulfadiazine.

-Results of In Vitro Testing With Silver Sulfadiazine Cream, 1% Concentration of Silver Sulfadiazine
+Silver Sulfadiazine Cream, USP 1% Concentration

-Number of Sensitive Strains / Total Number of Strains Tested
+Strains / Total Number of Strains Tested

-|Genus and Species||50 µg/mL||100 µ/mL|
+|Genus and Species||50 µg/mL||100 µg/mL|

 Silver sulfadiazine is not a carbonic anhydrase inhibitor and may be useful in situations where such agents are contraindicated.